yaredwb/GeoSimAI-IO/docs/index.md

 ### AI Agents for Commercial Software

-Demos related to agents for commerical software are for internal use only at the moment.
+Agents for commerical software (PLAXIS2D, PLAXIS3D, FLAC2D and FLAC3D) are only for internal use at the moment.

 <style>
   .nav-arrow {